You Can’t Solve Antisemitism. But You Can Raise a Generation of Vibrant, Proud Young Jews.

 Barry Finestone is president and CEO of the Jim Joseph Foundation.

-This blog originally appeared in eJewish Philanthropy as part of its opinion column “The 501(C) Suite.” (image credit Mohamed Hassan from Pixabay)
+Read the full blog in eJewish Philanthropy as part of its opinion column “The 501(C) Suite.”

 “One of our three strategic priorities is investing in Powerful Jewish Learning Experiences (PJLE),” the foundation shared then.
 “Build Grants support organizations to invest in their capacity to expand their programs and operations, thus engaging more people at different life stages in meaningful Jewish life.
 And importantly, we utilize these grants, in part, to support offerings that engage new audiences of young Jews whom we are not reaching with our existing investments.”